VictoriaMetrics/helm-charts/charts/victoria-metrics-k8s-stack/README.md

 </code>
 </pre>
 </td>
-      <td><p>allows to configure static notifiers, discover notifiers via Consul and DNS, see specification <a href="https://docs.victoriametrics.com/vmalert/#notifier-configuration-file" target="_blank">here</a>.
+      <td><p>Allows to configure static notifiers, discover notifiers via Consul and DNS, see specification <a href="https://docs.victoriametrics.com/vmalert/#notifier-configuration-file" target="_blank">here</a>.
 This configuration will be created as separate secret and mounted to VMAlert pod.</p>
 </td>
     </tr>
     <tr>